articulate/funky/API.md

 // assocWith : String -> ({ k: v } -> a) -> { k: v }
 ```

-Accepts three (3) parameters: a property, a function and an object.
+Accepts three (3) arguments: a property, a function and an object.
 Sets the property on the object to the result of the function.

 ```js
 assocWith('foo', {}, always('bar')) //=> { foo: 'bar' }